MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-In the first version of \emph{MG-MAMPOSSt}, likelihoods were computed over a multi-dimensional grid of points in the parameter space.
+In \textsc{MG-MAMPOSSt}, likelihoods are computed over a multi-dimensional grid of values in the parameter space.
 However, for a large number of parameters ($\gtrsim 4$) the grid is computationally too expensive when the code runs in Modified Gravity mode.
-In the new version, we have implemented a Monte Carlo-Markov Chain (MCMC) module, in which the chain is based on a simple Metropolis-Hastings algorithm with a fixed-step Gaussian random walk.
-The code takes few hours to produce a full output of $\sim 10^5$ points for the models currently implemented.
-The MCMC module can read multiple data files at the same time and run the chain over the combined likelihood, a tool which is particularly useful for studying simulated catalogs to perform forecast analyses. \\ In Fig. \ref{fig:sketch} a scheme which summarize the structure of \emph{MG-MAMPOSSt} is shown.\\
+In order to make our analysis more efficient, we have implemented a Monte Carlo-Markov Chain (MCMC) module, in which the chain is based on a simple Metropolis-Hastings algorithm with a fixed-step Gaussian random walk.
+This is particularly useful to perform forecasts over simulated catalogs with several haloes. \footnote[2]{The public version of \textsc{MAMPOSSt} of \citet{Mamon01} (https://gitlab.com/gmamon/MAMPOSSt) is already equipped with an MCMC algorithm based on the CosmoMC package (\citealt{Lewis02}, https://cosmologist.info/cosmomc/).
+We are planning to include CosmoMC in our \textsc{MG-MAMPOSSt} version for future applications.} Fig. \ref{fig:sketch} summarizes the structure of \textsc{MG-MAMPOSSt}.\\

-{\bf Gravitational potential:} Compared to the original \emph{MAMPOSSt} code, \emph{MG-MAMPOSSt} introduces new parametrisations for the total gravitational potential in Eq. \eqref{eq:sigmajeans}.
-All the models are based on a NFW mass density profile, but a work-in-progress next version of the code will extend this to other mass profiles.
-The particular gravitational potentials implemented in the current version are as follows: \\
+{\bf Gravitational potential:} Compared to the original \textsc{MAMPOSSt} code, \textsc{MG-MAMPOSSt} introduces new parametrisations for the gravitational potential in Eq. \eqref{eq:sigmajeans}.
+All the models are based on a NFW mass density profile, but the next version of the code will extend this to other mass profiles.
+The gravitational potentials implemented in the current version are as follows: \\

-{\bf 1.} {\it Linearised Horndeski Gravity}: These models correspond to a scalar-tensor subclass of Horndeski theories where the Newtonian potential $\Phi$ can be written in terms of three parameters, namely $h_1$, $\mathcal{O}$ and $m$ (see e.g. \citet{Amendola2012}).
-These parameters are functions of redshift, but they can be considered constant in first approximation.
-In this model, there is no screening at all.
+{\bf 1.} {\it Linear Horndeski models}: These models have been introduced in the first version of \textsc{MG-MAMPOSSt} and correspond to a subclass of Horndeski theories where the Newtonian potential $\Phi$ can be written in terms of three parameters, namely $h_1$, $Q^2$ and $m$ (see Paper I and references therein).
+These parameters are functions of redshift, but they can be considered constant at first approximation.
+In this class of models, there is no screening at all.
 In order to pass the local gravity constraints, either one assumes a very small coupling, or that the baryons are not sensitive to the fifth force.
+Here, we mention the Linearized Horndeski parameterisation for completeness.
+However, since the model has been already presented and tested in Paper I, we will not discuss this case any further in this paper. \\